-- Use Name: The permitted User to access the NMSV3 agent. - Priv Password DES: The privacy DES password used to encrypt the data. - Auth Password MD5: The authorization MD5 password used to encrypt the digital signature. - Trap Enabled: Trap function enabled or disabled. - Trap IP: The IP to which the trap is sent.
-Check the IPV6 box when entering an IPV6 trap address. - Trap Security Level: The SNMP v3 data security level (NoAuthNoPriv, AuthNoPriv, or AuthPriv). - NoAuthNoPriv: SNMP messages are sent without authentication and without privacy. - AuthNoPriv: SNMP messages are sent with authentication but without privacy. - AuthPriv: SNMP messages are sent with authentication and with privacy.
+- User Name: The permitted User to access the NMSV3 agent. - Auth Protocol: The authorization protocol used to encrypt the digital signature. - Auth Password: The authorization password used to encrypt the digital signature. - Priv Password: The privacy password used to encrypt the data. - Prim Trap IP: The Primary IP to which the trap is sent.
+Check the IPV6 box when entering an IPV6 trap address. - Trap Enabled: Trap function enabled or disabled. - Trap Security Level: The SNMP v3 data security level (NoAuthNoPriv, AuthNoPriv, or AuthPriv). - NoAuthNoPriv: SNMP messages are sent without authentication and without privacy. - AuthNoPriv: SNMP messages are sent with authentication but without privacy. - AuthPriv: SNMP messages are sent with authentication and with privacy. - Sec Trap IP: The Secondary IP to which the trap is sent.